LanceMcCarthy/GoldenClouds/index.md

 1. You can leave all the soiled laundry on the bed you used.
 2. Close all the doors/windows you've opened and turn off any lights or fans that you turned on.
 3. Close the electronic gate after you've driven out
-4. Lock the keys away in the lockbox you got the keys from, then spin the number wheel to scramble the code.
+4. Put the keys back in the lockbox, then spin scramble the code.

 This is our home, not just an investment property for Airbnb, so we thank you for being considerate!